DCalhas/football_prediction_model/README.md

 4. http://publications.lib.chalmers.se/records/fulltext/250411/250411.pdf
 5. http://pytorch.org/

+__Maybe using the data from the game Football Manager is not a bad idea__

 For presentation: https://jupyter.org/

 The how it is going to be able to predict is by the following way: